miloszhygen/skattekalkulator/README.md

   - if monthly - show yearly income in visa versa
 - show monthly pay before and after tax
 - regex numbers to xxx xxx xxx, xx xxxx
+- adding values to input also adds value to url

 FUN TO HAVE
 - Slik brukes skattepengene https://www.ssb.no/offentlig-sektor/faktaside/slik-brukes-skattepengene